libretro/RetroArch/README.md

 SSNES attempts to be very small and lean, while still having all the useful core features expected from an emulator.
 It is used through command-line.

+# Platforms

+SSNES has been ported to the following platforms :

+   - PlayStation3
+   - Xbox 360 (Libxenon/XeXDK)
+   - Wii (Libogc)

 # Dependencies

 SSNES requires these libraries to build: